 Hamilton's emissions

 One of the biggest challenges we face in Hamilton is how fast we’re growing.
-More people in our city usually means more emissions, so we’re tasked with finding ways to reduce our emissions, even while our population grows.
+More people in our city has led to our emissions increasing by 6% from 2018/19 to 2021/22, so we’re tasked with finding ways to reduce our emissions, even while our population grows.

 Council emissions